langurmonkey/gaiasky-web/content/news/2025/gaiasky_3.6.9.md

 ## Bug Fixes
 - Fix issues with upper- and lower-case conversions not using the correct locale.
 - Star glow effect flickers due to using a different method to render the billboard depending on whether the effect is active or not.
-- Big bugfix campaign in scripting.
-Went over all scripting tests and fixed all bugs so that all of them run fine.
+- Big bug fix campaign in scripting.
+All scripting tests were reviewed and fixed so that they all run fine.
 - Add missing `"` character to fonts, fix custom and messages interfaces' computation of position coordinates.
 - Dataset highlight API call not working properly.
 - Use concurrent set as collections in event manager to avoid concurrent modification exceptions.